ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 [Python Packaging User Guide's list of the commonly used backends][backends] if you want to replace setuptools.

-If you stick with setuptools, one potential snag is that setuptools has introduced a new kind of editable installs while rolling out PEP 660.
+~~If you stick with setuptools, one potential snag is that setuptools has introduced a new kind of editable installs while rolling out PEP 660.
 They're called [strict editable installs], which behave closer to a normal installation, but are implemented in an entirely different way from `setup.py develop`, potentially breaking certain workflows.
-If the [legacy behaviour is desired][legacy-editable], one must pass `--config-settings editable_mode=compat`.[^strict-editables]
+If the [legacy behaviour is desired][legacy-editable], one must pass `--config-settings editable_mode=compat`.[^strict-editables]~~ (**Update**: a setuptools maintainer reached out to me and informed that strict editable installs are not enabled by default.
+The situation regarding potential breakage is a bit more nuanced.
+I'll fix this post later when I get the chance.)

 > **Warning**: Static analysis tools including mypy, pyright, and pylint may not function
-> properly with strict editable installs.
+> properly when setuptools uses an import hook to implement an editable install.
 > [This is a known issue][strict-editable-analysis].
 The recommended workaround is to pass
 > `--config-settings editable_mode=compat`.